View navigational warnings, event notices and Temporary Notices To Mariners for the Gascoyne region.

 Mariners are advised that a large shifting sandbar has encroached upon the Fascine waterway, south of the boat ramp channel.

-Shallow waters and shifting sand bars are reducing depths and severely restricting navigation.
+Shallow waters and shifting sand bars are reducing depths and severely restricting navigation throughout the fascine.
+Navigational aids should be used with caution as shifting sands may reduce navigable waters throughout.

 Advice: Compulsory pilotage requirements, Port of Carnarvon